Our quality and performance

-The Infection, Prevention, Control and medical devices committee provide both strategic and operational leadership in relation to IPC standards and performance.
-You can download the Infection, Prevention, Control and Medical Devices Annual Report which summarises the work undertaken for the period 1 April 2016 to 31 March 2017.
-Key achievements include;
+The Infection Prevention and Control, Medical Devices and Antimicrobial Stewardship committee provide both strategic and operational leadership in relation to IPC standards and performance.
+You can download the Infection, Prevention, Control and Medical Devices Annual Report which summarises the work undertaken for the period 1 April 2021 to 31 March 2022.

 The Trust has registered with the Care Quality Commission as having appropriate arrangements in place for the prevention and control of infections.